 Our first attraction in Dublin was the Guinness Factory Tour.
 I have never been a big fan of Guinness, but I figured, when in Rome, do as the Romans, right?
-We had to first return the rental car, but couldn’t find the rental car office in the City, so we had to schlep all the way out to the airport to drop off.
+We had to first return the rental car, but couldn’t find the rental car office in the City.
+After we had to schlep all the way out to the airport to drop off.
 We hopped in a taxi and headed straight to the Guinness Factory.
-I am sure the taxi driver who picked us up at the airport thought we were crazy – (theoretically) hopping off a plane and heading straight to the Guinness Factory.
+The taxi driver must have thought we were crazy – hopping off a plane and heading straight to the Guinness Factory.

 We bought tickets and headed in to the tour staging area.
-We had time to take a couple pictures then we were greeted by the “tour leader”.
+We took some pictures then were greeted by the “tour leader”.
 This guy wasn’t really a tour guide though, he just welcomed us and we guided ourselves through the factory.

-I was hoping this tour would be more like the Heineken Tour I took in Amsterdam in 1999, where you have a true guide walking you though the facility and talking about the history and adding color as needed.
+I was hoping this tour would be more like the Heineken Tour I took in Amsterdam in 1999.
+At Heineken we had a true guide walking us though the facility talking about the history and adding color.

-We quickly walked through the facility as we read about the ingredients that make Guinness a Guinness: Water, Hops, Barley and Yeast.
+We quickly walked through the facility.
+Reading about the ingredients that make Guinness a Guinness: Water, Hops, Barley and Yeast.
 We spent about 20 minutes working our way through the space.
-We aren’t beer aficionados, so we just read the basics and moved on.
+Not beer aficionados, so we just read the basics and moved on.
 We had more to do in Dublin than just learn about Guinness — we had to drink some!

 Half way through the tour we were given a small glass with a tiny bit of Guinness in it.
 As you can see below, MS was quite excited about this little treat.

-With your ticket price you get your small sample beer then you can continue to one of the several bars on site and trade in your admission ticket for a full size Guinness.
+With your ticket price you get your small sample beer.
+You can then continue to one of the several bars on site and trade in your admission ticket for a full size Guinness.
 You can go learn the proper way to pour a Guinness or you can go up to the Gravity Bar and see a beautiful view of Dublin and have a full pint.
-We opted for the latter – why would I want to wait in a 30 minute line to learn to pour a beer?
+We opted for the latter.
+Why would I want to wait in a 30 minute line to learn to pour a beer?
 You can only get one beer in the Gravity bar – no cash bar up here.
-We were lucky enough, as we were finishing our beer, to be given tickets by a couple who were leaving and didn’t want their included Guinness.
+A couple, who didn’t drink, gave us their tickets as they were leaving.
 Score, an extra free beer!